bekonRymkhanov/studio/README.md

 ## Link
 ### [UnifiedAssist](https://studio--studio-6809867374-a20f8.us-central1.hosted.app/)

+## Purpose & SDG Alignment

+UnifiedAssist supports the UN Sustainable Development Goal 8: Decent Work & Economic Growth.
+It helps small businesses and service organizations improve customer communication efficiency.
+It reduces operational overhead by centralizing ticket workflow and search.
+It provides free, open-source tooling for teams that cannot afford commercial customer-support platforms.
+This makes the platform a digital enabler for accessible and fair business infrastructure.

 ## Tech Stack

 This project is built with a modern tech stack to ensure a high-quality, scalable, and maintainable application.